infinitered/ignite-cookbook/docs/recipes/DistributingAuthTokenToAPI.md

 ```

 And that's it!
 Now all of your requests to that API will be made with the authentication header, leveraging the auth token received on login.

+### Other configuration

+This method works for updating both the apisauce and config properties on the default API instance or any custom properties you have added to the API!